Some of the considerations you’re likely to come across when buying your first home.

 This may mean having your cheque book or a bank cheque ready to go if you’re buying your first home at auction.

-As part of the process your lender will also advise if lender’s mortgage insurance is required.
+As part of the process, your lender will also advise you if lender’s mortgage insurance is required.

-8. Don’t forgo your last chance for an inspection
+8. Don’t miss out on your last chance for a home inspection

-Home inspections of the property you’re considering will alert you to serious issues that may not be visible to the eye—asbestos, termites, electrical, ventilation and serious plumbing faults, which could in the long run cost you a whole lot more than the building inspection itself.
+Home inspections of the property you’re considering will alert you to serious issues that may not be visible to the eye—asbestos, termites, electrical, ventilation and serious plumbing faults, for example.
+These problems could eventually cost you a whole lot more than the building inspection itself.

-Meanwhile, strata reports, if you’re buying a townhouse or apartment, can tell you whether the property is well run, well maintained and adequately financed.
+If you’re buying a townhouse or apartment, strata reports can tell you whether the property is well run, maintained to a decent standard, and adequately financed.
 Knowing what to look for when inspecting a house is a step in the right direction to finding these common and hidden imperfections.

 Important informationShow more